 Places to Stay

 The Cabonne Region is a campers and caravanners delight.
 There are so many places to stay we cannot list them all here.
-Below we have selected just a small handful of places to stay for Campers and Caravanners, but for our full list of options, you can login to the Free Range Camping Directory.
+Below we have selected just a small handful of places to stay for Campers and Caravanners, but for our full list of options, you can login to the Full Range Camping Directory.

 Cudal Caravan Park – Offering basic facilities and catering from tents to Big Rigs.
 An ideal location to base yourself to explore the mid to southern end of the region.

 Ophir Recreation Reserve – Located in a beautiful, peaceful gorge.
 It is where the Summer Hill and Lewis Ponds Creeks converge.
 There is a picnic and camping ground.
 You can camp for the night on the banks of Summer Hill Creek.

 Canowindra Rest Area – This is a small area on the edge of town.
 It is where you can spend a few nights and check out the area.
 Best suited to Fully Self Contained vehicles.